 Common Symptoms of Traumatic Brain Injury or Mild Traumatic Brain Injury

-In order to avoid missing the occurrence of TBI or MTBI, we should observe our bodies after an injury, and ask our loved ones to do that for us too.
+To avoid missing TBI or MTBI, we should observe our bodies after an injury and ask our loved ones to do that for us.
 Sometimes it is hard for us to notice behavioral or cognitive changes – so it is always a good idea to ask for help.
 The most common symptoms of TBI include:

 - Visual disturbances